PhilRoli/DienstStatistik/README.md

 Not very pretty, mostly done for fun and since i'm a bit bored at the moment.
 Also its in german.

+> **Warning**
+> The website css is mostly just optimized for my own devices, so if you decide to visit it, please be aware of possible css / layout errors!

 ---

 ## Made with